vuGitH/proj-offliner/readme.md

-    'f' - same as 'o' but object will be get from json file locating into __dirname + sep +'params' folder; where sep is OS paths separator 'ea' - 'e'voke and then 'a'ssemble (default) using in test run and at chaining processes like auto lint of js-files codes 'eto' - evoking js-files extracted from fromFile and write them into pathTo path of folder specified by user 'ato' - assembles project's data into specified json file
+    'f' - same as 'o' but object will be get from json file locating into __dirname + sep +'params' folder; where sep is OS paths separator 'ea' - 'e'voke and then 'a'ssemble (default) using in test run and at chaining processes like auto lint of asp-files codes 'eto' - evoking asp-files extracted from fromFile and write them into pathTo path of folder specified by user 'ato' - assembles project's data into specified json file